ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Overview

-This sets up a predefined zone where an existing interactable object can be dropped and upon dropping it snaps to the set snap drop zone transform position, rotation and scale.
+Provides a predefined zone where a valid interactable object can be dropped and upon dropping it snaps to the set snap drop zone transform position, rotation and scale.

-The position, rotation and scale of the `SnapDropZone` Game Object will be used to determine the final position of the dropped interactable object if it is dropped within the drop zone collider volume.
+**Prefab Usage:**

-The provided Highlight Object Prefab is used to create the highlighting object (also within the Editor for easy placement) and by default the standard Material Color Swap highlighter is used.
+* Place the `VRTK/Prefabs/SnapDropZone` prefab into the scene hierarchy.

-An alternative highlighter can also be added to the `SnapDropZone` Game Object and this new highlighter component will be used to show the interactable object position on release.
+* Provide the SnapDropZone with an optional `Highlight Object Prefab` to generate an object outline in the scene that determines the final position, rotation and scale of the snapped object.

-The prefab is a pre-built game object that contains a default trigger collider (Sphere Collider) and a kinematic rigidbody (to ensure collisions occur).
+* If no `VRTK_BaseHighlighter` derivative is applied to the SnapDropZone then the default MaterialColorSwap Highlighter will be used.

-If an alternative collider is required, then the default Sphere Collider can be removed and another collider added.
+* The collision zone that activates the SnapDropZone is a `Sphere Collider` by default but can be amended or replaced on the SnapDropZone GameObject.

-If the `Use Joint` Snap Type is selected then a custom Joint component is required to be added to the `SnapDropZone` Game Object and upon release the interactable object's rigidbody will be linked to this joint as the `Connected Body`.
+* If the `Use Joint` Snap Type is selected then a custom Joint component is required to be added to the `SnapDropZone` Game Object and upon release the interactable object's rigidbody will be linked to this joint as the `Connected Body`.

 ### Inspector Parameters